artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 | Care Plan | Live product needing ongoing care | Monthly |
 | Long-term Part-time | Ongoing product development | Monthly block of hours |

+> Merged from the previous revision's separate 7.3 (package model) / 7.4 (add-ons) / 7.5 (pricing signals) / 7.6 (engagement models): all four are the pricing/commerce data mechanics that feed the same package-comparison section of the 7.1 blueprint, and D-04/D-11 gate them together.
+Kept as its own sub-phase rather than folded into 7.1 because the combined catalogue + blueprint + packages + add-ons + pricing + engagement models is genuinely too large for one session — the same size exception already used for the old Phase 4.3 (a/b/c) split.

 **Exit criteria:** every published service has all blueprint sections in both locales; no price shown that the owner has not approved; package table accessible (real table semantics on desktop, labelled cards on mobile).

 ---